-4.5 Interaction with Other Medicinal Products and Other Forms of Interaction
+Interaction with Other Medicinal Products and Other Forms of Interaction

-Based on the results of in vitro experiments and the known major metabolic pathways of abacavir, the potential for drug interactions involving abacavir is low.
-Abacavir shows no potential to inhibit metabolism mediated by the cytochrome P450 3A4 enzyme.
-It has also been shown in vitro not to interact with drugs that are metabolised by CYP3A4, CYP2C9 or CYP2D6 enzymes.
+The potential for drug interactions involving abacavir is low.
+In vitro studies have shown that abacavir has potential to inhibit cytochrome P450 1A1 (CYP1A1).
+Abacavir shows limited potential to inhibit metabolism mediated by the CYP3A4 enzyme.
+It has also been shown in vitro not to interact with drugs that are metabolised by CYP2C9 or CYP2D6 enzymes.
 Induction of hepatic metabolism has not been observed in clinical studies.
-Therefore, there is little potential for drug interactions with antiretroviral protease inhibitors and other drugs metabolised by major P450 enzymes.
+Therefore, there is little potential for drug interactions with antiretroviral protease inhibitors and other drugs metabolised by major CYP enzymes.
 Clinical studies have shown that there are no clinically significant interactions between abacavir, zidovudine, and lamivudine.